TheIconfactory/Tapestry/Documentation/API.md

 #### url: String (required)

-A string containing the URL for the link on the Internet
+A string containing the URL for the link on the Internet.

 #### type: String

+The type of link, typically an Open Graph [og:type](https://ogp.me/#types).

 #### title: String

+The title for the link, typically an Open Graph [og:title](https://ogp.me/#metadata).

 #### subtitle: String aka "description"

+The subtitle for the link, typically an Open Graph [og:description](https://ogp.me/#optional).

 #### siteName: String

+The site name for the link, typically an Open Graph [og:site\_name](https://ogp.me/#optional).

 #### authorName: String

+The author's name, typically as [HTML author metadata](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-meta-element.html#meta-author).

 #### authorProfile: String

+A URL for the author, typically from [fediverse:creator](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/).

 #### image: String

+An image for the link, typically the Open Graph [og:image](https://ogp.me/#metadata).

 #### blurhash: String

+A string that provides a placeholder image.

 #### aspectSize: Object

+An object with `width` and `height` properties, typically from Open Graph [og:image:width](https://ogp.me/#structured) and [og:image:height](https://ogp.me/#structured).

 ## Actions